This post was updated on Jan. 8, 2019.

 The Mystery of Thai Silk Origins

-excavated ruins of Baan Chiang.
-Baan Chiang was inhabited 3000 years ago and is the oldest known settlement in Indochina.
-Anthropologists discovered silk threads at this site dated them as being 3000 years old.
+Just east of Udon Thani in Northern Thailand, lie the excavated ruins of Baan Chiang which date back to approximately 1,500 B.C.
+Anthropologists discovered silk threads at this site and dated them as being 2,000-3,000 years old.

 How silk thread came to Baan Chiang is a mystery.
 (Remember that 3,000 years ago, China had been involved in sericulture for roughly 1,500 years already!)
 Did Chinese traders bring it?
 Did sericulture already exist in what is now Northern Thailand and the inhabitants produced their own silk thread?
 No one can answer those questions.

 For the next 2,850 years the story of Thai silk is cast in a dim twilight with only a few historical facts to guide us.
 Yes, silk was woven in Siam (the name for the country until 1939) during this long period, but the fabric was of poor quality.
 For many centuries, China and India imported their superior quality silk to Thailand.